Xrenya/Algorithms/Python/Peak Finding/readme.md

 ### Problem:
-Find	a	local	minimum	or	maximum	in	a	terrain	by	sampling.
+Find	a	local	minimum	or	maximum	in an array	by	sampling.

 ### Peak finding